vaze-esha/BIE_thesis_replication_package/README.md

     - `0` otherwise

 4. Save Final Cleaned Datasets
-- Overwrite each proposition file with the final cleaned version containing:
+- Save each proposition file with the final cleaned version containing:
   - `County`
   - `Yes` and `No` vote counts
   - `prop_yes` share